Lab members

 brian.hollis@sc.edu

 You can read about my scientific interests under the research section of the site.
-Outside of science, I like to hike, I’m a basketball junkie (in the dual roles of fan and awful player), and I operate a shuttle service for my two kids.
+Outside of science, I like to read, hike, and I am a former basketball junkie (in the dual roles of fan and awful player; pickleball is now more my speed).

 Samantha Kincaid